 Just give try to these Nepali treats.

 - Pau or Titaura: Pau literally means sour in Newari.
-This sour treats comes in variety and are made from local fruits like Lapsi (Hog plum), Amla (Phyllanthus emblica) and Tamarind.
+This sour treats comes in variety and are made from local fruits like Lapsi (Hog plum), Amla (Phyllanthus emblica) and Tamarind, mango, lemon, and orange.
 Some of the varieties are sweet and salty while some are extremely spicy.

 - Sukuti: Sukuti is a Nepali word for dry meat or Jerky.
 Sukuti is either consumed directly or spiced as a snack or mixed with other ingredients and served as side dish.